Iran–Iraq War: Operation Badr

-Strategic situation at the beginning of 1986
+Iranian counteroffensives

 The failure of the human wave attacks in earlier years had prompted Iran to develop a better working relationship between the Army and the Revolutionary Guard and to mould the Revolutionary Guard units into a more conventional fighting force.
 To combat Iraq's use of chemical weapons, Iran began producing an antidote.
 They also created and fielded their own homemade drones, the Mohajer 1's, fitted with six RPG-7's to launch attacks.
 They were primarily used in observation, being used for up to 700 sorties.

 For the rest of 1986, and until the spring of 1988, the Iranian Air Force's efficiency in air defence increased, with weapons being repaired or replaced and new tactical methods being used.
-For example, the Iranians would loosely integrate their SAM Sites and interceptors to create "killing fields" in which dozens of Iraqi planes were lost (which was reported in the West as the Iranian Air Force using F-14s as "mini-AWACs").
+For example, the Iranians would loosely integrate their SAM Sites and interceptors to create "killing fields" in which dozens of Iraqi planes were lost, which was reported in the West as the Iranian Air Force using F-14s as "mini-AWACs".
 The Iraqi Air Force reacted by increasing the sophistication of its equipment, incorporating modern electronic countermeasure pods, decoys such as chaff and flare, and anti-radiation missiles.

 Due to the heavy losses in the last war of the cities, Iraq reduced their use of aerial attacks on Iranian cities.
-Instead, they would launch Scud missiles, which the Iranians could not stop.
-Since the range of the Scud missile was too short to reach Tehran, they converted them to al-Hussein missiles with the help of East German engineers, cutting up their Scuds into three chunks and attaching them together.
+Instead, they launched Scud missiles, which the Iranians could not stop.
+Since the range of the Scud missile was too short to reach Tehran, they converted them to al-Husayn missiles with the help of East German engineers, cutting up their Scuds into three chunks and attaching them together.
 Iran responded to these attacks by using their own Scud missiles.

 Compounding the extensive foreign help to Iraq, Iranian attacks were severely hampered by their shortages of weaponry, particularly heavy weapons as large amounts had been lost during the war.
-Iran still managed to maintain 1,000 tanks (often by capturing Iraqi ones) and additional artillery, but many needed repairs to be operational.
-However, by this time Iran managed to procure spare parts from various sources, helping them to restore some weapons.
+Iran still managed to maintain 1,000 tanks, often by capturing Iraqi ones and additional artillery, but many needed repairs to be operational.
+By this time Iran managed to procure spare parts from various sources, helping them to restore some weapons.
 They secretly imported some weapons, such as RBS-70 anti-aircraft MANPADS.
-In an exception to the United States' support for Iraq, in exchange for Iran using its influence to help free western hostages in Lebanon, the United States secretly sold Iran some limited supplies (in Ayatollah Rafsanjani's postwar interview, he stated that during the period when Iran was succeeding, for a short time the United States supported Iran, then shortly after began helping Iraq again).
+In an exception to the United States' support for Iraq, in exchange for Iran using its influence to help free western hostages in Lebanon, the United States secretly sold Iran some limited supplies.
+In Akbar Rafsanjani's postwar interview, he stated that during the period when Iran was succeeding, for a short time the United States supported Iran, then shortly after began helping Iraq again.
 Iran managed to get some advanced weapons, such as anti-tank TOW missiles, which worked better than rocket-propelled grenades.
 Iran later reverse-engineered and produced those weapons themselves.
 All of these almost certainly helped increase the effectiveness of Iran, although it did not reduce the human cost of their attacks.